eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* Experience in the development and support of commercial EDA software
 		* Experience in the implementation and verification of SoC designs
 		* A background in Computer Security or familiarity with Computer Security topics
++ skill set:
+	- The PhD candidate will contribute to the research, development, publication and product adoption of system security technologies for future computing architectures targeting AI and compute, working on real world problems for a wide range of Huawei products and services to preserve and prove their trustworthiness through technology, from a unique research position connecting Academia and Industry.
+	- Assess system security and platform resilience risks of application scenarios such as AI and compute
+	- Research on innovative concepts and architectures in the field of Trustworthy Computing
+	- Implement proof of concepts and support technology adoption in products
+	- Publish research papers and technical reports at top security conferences and collaborate with academic partners
+	- Improve, by design, the end to end system security capabilities of future Huawei products
+	- You have recently completed or will soon complete your master studies in computer science, information technology, cybersecurity, electrical engineering, or mathematics
+	- You have research experience in system security, applied cryptography, computer architectures, OS design
+	- Experience with enclave engines, TEEs, secure processing architectures and accelerator designs is a plus
+		* TEEs, trusted execution environment
+	- You have good programming skills in C, Rust, C++, Python, Go and in system programming
+	- You have demonstrated affinity for concept design and hands-on validation
+	- You have a passion for finding solutions for complex technology issues
+	- You have excellent collaboration and communication skills
+	- You are self-starting and self-motivating, willing to take initiatives and feel the responsibility for your project